 Why is my ordinary so ordinary?

 I have come to believe that the ordinary is where life happens.
-Anything extra, the things we show to the world, that is make-believe.
+Anything extra, the things we show to the world that is make-believe.
 Yes, I do know that there are people who live glamorous lives with jet-setting families and perfection.
 I know people vacation in Aspen and travel to Saint Tropez every summer.
 I know this, but it’s not ordinary.

 You see, Instagram life is so perfect.
 Knowing that it’s a highlight reel doesn’t make the sting go away.
 I struggle with envy when I’m walking this line of the scroll.

 I may live in the trenches of ordinary with my family, but when I think about the love between us and the love of God that unites us, I realize there is nothing ordinary about that at all.
 Cuddling my children in quiet moments and being the one to kiss away the tears seems extraordinary when I think about the love pulsing behind it.
-Spending just a few quiet minutes really connecting with my husband in the fleeting moments after the kids go to bed, those moments are miracles if they’re bathed in the love we have for each other and the commitment to stick together through thick and thin.
+Spending just a few quiet minutes really connecting with my husband in the fleeting moments after the kids go to bed, those moments are miracles if they’re bathed in our love for each other and the commitment to stick together through thick and thin.
 The family vacation that could only be a road trip because it’s all we could afford but created memories upon memories upon memories, it is extraordinary because the memories are what matters, not the destination.